-We need patient's authorization in writing.
-No exceptions.
+We need patient's authorization in writing, and patients need to complete the release form No exceptions.

 d.
 By payers

 By general rule, no written authorization is required (TPO).
 Allow claims staff to handle the request e.
 By enforcement personnel, court officials or public employees f.
 Phone Communications